 We do not believe our compensation programs encourage our executives to take excessive risk.
 Our ICP provides a balance among sales, earnings, cash flow and asset performance, limiting the effect of over-performance in one area at the expense of others.
 Additionally, payouts under our ICP are capped at twice the individual's ICP target, limiting excessive rewards for short-term results.
-The Compensation Committee can reduce or withhold the incentive if it determines that the executive has caused the Corporation to incur excessive risk.
+The Compensation Committee can reduce or withhold the incentive if it determines that the executive has caused the Company to incur excessive risk.
 Moreover, the majority of the Total Direct Compensation for our executives is in the form of long-term incentives.
 We believe our mix of equity vehicles appropriately motivates long-term performance.
 In addition, the majority of equity vests over a period of multiple years with performance shares and restricted stock vesting at three years.
-We also have stock ownership guidelines for our NEOs, which encourage a long-term view.
-In September 2009, the Corporation entered into letter agreements with Mr. Nosbusch as CEO and Mr. Crandall as CFO with respect to the reimbursement (or claw-back) of certain compensation.
-If we are required to restate any financial statements for periods from and after fiscal 2009 due to a material non-compliance with any financial reporting requirement under the securities laws, Messrs.
-Nosbusch and Crandall have agreed to reimburse the Corporation for any incentive- or equity-based compensation received during the 12 months following the public filing of such financial statements with the SEC.
-Incentive compensation subject to the clawback includes: ICP, equity-based compensation received, profits realized from the sale of securities of the Corporation, and other incentive-based compensation.
-The Committee also engaged Towers Watson to conduct a review of all of our compensation programs relative to the potential for incentives to motivate excessive risk-taking in a way that could materially affect the Corporation.
+We also have stock ownership requirements for our NEOs, which encourage a long-term view.
+In September 2009, the Company entered into agreements with Mr. Nosbusch as CEO and Mr. Crandall as CFO with respect to the reimbursement (or claw-back) of certain compensation if the Company is required to restate any financial statements due to material noncompliance with the financial reporting requirements under the federal securities laws.
+In 2013 we also adopted a recoupment policy that provides that if the Company is required to restate any financial statements for periods from and after fiscal year 2013 due to the Company's material noncompliance with any financial reporting requirements under the federal securities laws, the Company will recover, as determined by the Compensation Committee, from the CEO and CFO, any incentive- or equity- based compensation received by the executives from the Company during the 12 months following the public filing of such financial statements and any profits realized by the executives on the sale of Company securities during that 12-month period.
+Incentive compensation subject to the claw-back or recoupment includes: ICP, equity-based compensation received, profits realized from the sale of securities of the Company, and other incentive-based compensation.
+The Committee also engaged Towers Watson in September 2011 to conduct a review of all of our compensation programs relative to the potential for incentives to motivate excessive risk-taking in a way that could materially affect the Company.
 Towers Watson reviewed the measures used in each program, the target setting process, and the overall governance of our compensation plans.
-The review concluded that we have strong governance procedures and that our plans do not present a material risk to the Corporation or encourage excessive risk taking by participants.
+The review concluded that we have strong governance procedures and that our plans do not present a material risk to the Company or encourage excessive risk taking by participants.
+Towers Watson updated this review in September 2013 and came to a similar conclusion regarding the Company's compensation programs.